dncuug/scaffolder/README.md

 * <b>X.Scaffolding.Core</b> contains only core functionality of library<br />
 * <b>X.Scaffolding contains</b> dependency to X.Scaffolding.Core and styles for web-application, dependecy for Entity Framework 6.0, dependency for Windows Azure Storage

+###NuGet
+You can install X.Scaffolding package from NuGet at https://www.nuget.org/packages/xscaffolding/